andrew-boutin/dndtextapi/docs/USESCASES.md

 User wants to get a single Channel they are a member of.

-- GET /channels/id
+- GET /channels/:id

 User wants to get story Messages from a channel they're a member of.

-- GET /messages?channelID=id&msgType=story
+- GET /channels/:id/messages?msgType=story

 User wants to see all of the messages of a channel they're a member of.

-- GET /messages?channelID=id
+- GET /channels/:id/messages

 User wants to create a Messsage in the Channel.

-- POST /messages
+- POST /channels/:id/messages

 User wants to edit their Message in the Channel.

-- PUT /messages/id
+- PUT /channels/:id/messages/:id

 User wants to delete their Message in the Channel they're a member of.

-- DELETE /messages/id
+- DELETE /channels/:id/messages/:id

 User wants to accept an invitation to join a Channel.

-TODO: 3
+- PUT /channels/:id/characters/:id

 User wants to leave a Channel they're a member of.

-TODO: 3
+- DELETE /channels/:id/characters/:id

-User wants to list all other Users in a Channel they're a member of.
+User wants to list all other Characters in a Channel they're a member of.

-- GET /users?channelID=id
+- GET /channels/:id/characters

 ## Channel Owners